jefringio/AemOfferPage/README.md

-The assignment page is auki->en->Offer Landing page and the offers are given as Child page.
+The assignment page is auki->test->Offer Landing page and the offers are given as Child page.

 I had created a new component called 'Offer'.This component is inserted in all the offer page and can be authoured in all offer page.